Skip to content

 CarCareTruth scored 10 bug and tar removers for 2026, and the Mothers Speed Foaming Bug & Tar Remover ranks first: an aerosol cling-foam that grips vertical panels and lifts fresh bug splatter, bird droppings, sap, and light road tar, label-safe on paint, chrome, glass, plastic, and PPF.
 It tops our card, and its DANGER signal word comes from the flammable aerosol can (H222/H229), not from the chemistry.
 For owners who want decontamination built into a regular wash, the Chemical Guys Bug and Tar Heavy Duty is an aqueous concentrate that doubles as a shampoo at a WARNING-level profile.
 If your paint is ceramic-coated and you want the gentlest chemistry for frequent touch-ups, the Griot's Garage Bug & Smudge Remover carries only an eye-irritation note on its SDS.
 For baked-on tar and asphalt the Stoner Tarminator clears it fastest, but its SDS classifies a suspected carcinogen (H351) and suspected reproductive toxin (H361), which is why it scores low on health and reads as outdoor-only.
 That is the trade-off running through this whole category.
 The top of the list is mild aqueous chemistry.
 Several solvent picks below it carry DANGER-level codes pulled straight from each SDS, not from marketing.

 Affiliate disclosure: CarCareTruth is reader-supported.
-As an Amazon Associate and affiliate partner, we earn from qualifying purchases when you buy through links on this page — at no extra cost to you.
+As an Amazon Associate I earn from qualifying purchases.
+We may also earn commissions from other retailers linked on this page, at no extra cost to you.
 Affiliate revenue never influences our scores or rankings.
 Full disclosure

-🏆 #1 Best OverallChemical Guys Bug and Tar Heavy Duty Car Wash (CWS104)
+๐Ÿ† #1 Best OverallChemical Guys Bug and Tar Heavy Duty Car Wash (CWS104)

 Best of Bug And Tar Remover